wp-plugins/tea-theme-options/readme.txt

 == Changelog ==

+= 1.4.2 (August 21, 2013) =
+Main class contains now only what she is supposed to do: a container for everything

 = 1.4.1 (August 21, 2013) =
 Fix retrocompatibility with Wordpress 3.4 version

 * **Fix:**
   * fix bug on footer layout

 = 1.4.0 (August 20, 2013) =
 Get real advices from Nicolas A. <https://twitter.com/nicolassing> from Take a Tea :)

 * **Edit:**
   * all components are now in different folders
   * each field in a single package
   * <checkbox>, <multiselect>, <radio> and <select> or now uniq (<choice> component is dead)
 * **New:**
   * Abstract classes are now introduced for fields

 = 1.3.2.1 (August 14, 2013) =